Scarlot-Ruskipy/ScarWareBot/readme.md

 ## Usage 📖

-To start the project run the command below; This will start the database without the Web-Interface.
+To start the project run the command below; This will build & start the bot

 ```bash
 npm run start